AsexGenomeEvol/Timema_asex_genomes/side_proj/C_mapping/README.md

                        However, some tools such as Picard markDuplicates does not work with split alignments.
                        One may consider to use option -M to flag shorter split hits as secondary.'
 ````

+**NOTE:** mapping was not performed on 'final' assemblies (version: **b3v06**), but on a previous version (**b3v04**) containing **all** scaffolds (even those of size <1kb that were then removed in last version).
+This is to avoid that resequenced reads map on an incorrect scaffold because of the absence of their true target.
+A quick comparison between mappings of the same run on both assemblies shows that this amount of concerned reads can be large (up to 20% of the total pool of reads can map incorrectly to an other scaffold when then they in fact belong elsewhere).
+Note however that such hits are likely to receive a poor **mapping quality score** that will later reduce their influence in the discrimination between true and false SNPs.